Google Analytics policy

 Google Analytics is a powerful data analytics tool that tracks and reports website and mobile app traffic.
 The University of St Andrews uses Google Analytics to understand how users interact with the website in order to evaluate the performance of content and design.

-This policy is a description of the arrangement between the digital communications team and any members of staff in the University of St Andrews in relation to the access of the University’s Google Analytics account.
+This policy describes the arrangement between the digital communications team and any University members of staff in relation to accessing the University’s Google Analytics account.

 The intention of this policy is to highlight who can access University accounts and what the rules are for those who have access.

-Anyone with access to the University’s Google Analytics must:
+Anyone with access to the University’s Google Analytics data must:

 - not create additional accounts, profiles, views or filters without consulting digital communications first.

-Users must adhere to the rules listed above or they will be removed from the University’s Google Analytics account.
+Users must adhere to the rules listed above or their access to data will be revoked.